Original Post Date: Dec 12, 2019

 What Happens If One Business Partner Wants To Cancel And Another Does Not?

-If you have a General Partnership registered and one partner no longer wants to operate the business, you have two options.
+If you have a Firm Name for a General Partnership, previously called a General Partnership, registered and one partner no longer wants to operate the business, you have two options.
 You can file an amendment to remove the partner who no longer wants to be involved as long as two or more partners remain on file.
 If only one partner remains, you can either add another partner to replace the one leaving or cancel the General Partnership and register as a Sole Proprietorship using the same business information.